csalmeida/hozokit/README.md

 ## Writing markup and setting up components

-This implementation uses [Timber](https://www.upstatement.com/timber/) and most of the markup is will be written in [Twig, a template engine for PHP](https://twig.symfony.com/) that allows to separate logic markup.
+This implementation uses [Timber](https://www.upstatement.com/timber/) and most of the markup will be written in [Twig, a template engine for PHP](https://twig.symfony.com/) that allows you to separate logic markup.

 This means that the `HTML` can include values that come from `PHP` scrips.
 Using Timber also abstracts some of the Wordpress API in order to make it friendlier to use.